Court Appointed Counsel Information

-For Domestic Relations Cases contact Lisa Anatra, extension 1145.
+For Domestic Relations and CPO Cases contact Lisa Anatra, extension 1145.

 A $25.00 non-refundable application fee will be assessed when submitting your Financial Disclosure/Affidavit of Indigency Form and is to be paid to the Clerk of Courts within seven (7) days of submitting your form.

 How will I know if I’m approved for court appointed counsel?